 These statistics are playing out across the country, and here in California, as well.
 If you are injured while riding a Bird scooter, Lime scooter, Spin scooter, Scooterson, Unagi scooter, Skip scooter, Swiftmile scooter, or other types of an electric rental scooter, it is important to protect your legal rights.
-Our experienced scooter accident lawyers at Arash Law have helped accident victims in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks and throughout California.
+Our experienced scooter accident lawyers have helped accident victims in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks and throughout California.

 We know how to handle scooter accident cases.
 We have experience in negotiating fair settlement offers, filing lawsuits, and taking injury cases to trial when necessary.
 We stay current on the latest technologies (such as e-scooters) and how they are treated under existing California personal injury laws.
 We know how to protect your legal right to compensation throughout the case process.

 Call (888) 488-1391 to schedule your free consultation with an experienced California accident lawyer.

 In 2018, Section 21235 of the California Vehicle Code was amended to clarify riders’ legal obligations while operating electric scooters.
 State law now prohibits riders from:

 - Operating a motorized scooter unless it is equipped with a brake that will enable the operator to make a braked wheel skid on dry, level, clean pavement.